essarrjay/ShmeppyImagetoJSON/readme.md

 This is not very efficient process, and will probably be improved upon (or re-implemented) in the future.
 But it currently works, and still only takes 30 seconds or so.
 It works really well with images using a limited palette already, rather than many gradients.

+#### **Rescale before Palette**

+To speed up operation, you may rescale an image prior to processing through palette operations.
+This is identical to resizing an image to a lower resolution, then passing that image to this script.

+The image will be resized such that each square of the final Shmeppy map is generated from a 16x16px area of the resized image.
+The Shmeppy map size (in squares) is still set by the user and the image aspect ratio (if autoscaled).

 -----

 ## **Detailed Instructions on Getting Started**